Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

 The Kibble-Zurek mechanism (KZM) predicts the spontaneous formation of topological defects in a continuous phase transition driven at a finite rate.
 We propose the generation of spontaneous quantum turbulence (SQT) via the KZM during Bose-Einstein condensation induced by a thermal quench.
 Using numerical simulations of the stochastic projected Gross-Pitaevskii equation in two spatial dimensions, we describe the formation of a newborn Bose-Einstein condensate proliferated by quantum vortices.
 We establish the nonequilibrium universality of SQT through the Kibble-Zurek and Kolmogorov scaling of the incompressible kinetic energy.

-Understanding turbulence is one of the long-standing unsolved problems in physics, with broad applications in biology, medicine, industry, and weather prediction.
-Feynman pioneered the idea of Quantum Turbulence (QT) as an analog in superfluids proliferated by a tangle of vortices.
-With the development of technology to create, manipulate, and probe Bose-Einstein condensates (BECs), the study of QT emerged as a new research field at the frontiers of the nonequilibrium physics of complex systems.
-QT has applications from atomtronics to astrophysics and arises in superfluid Helium, BECs, polaritonic BEC, and neutron stars \cite{Tsubota08book,Tsatsos16}.
+Understanding turbulence is one of the long-standing unsolved problems in physics, with broad applications in biology, medicine, industry, and weather prediction \cite{Kolmogorov41_first, Frisch1995}.
+Feynman pioneered the idea of quantum turbulence (QT) as an analog in superfluids proliferated by a tangle of vortices \cite{Feynman1955}.
+With the development of technology to create, manipulate, and probe quantum fluids, the study of quantum turbulence emerged as a new research field at the frontiers of nonequilibrium physics of complex systems, arising in superfluid helium, Bose-Einstein condensates, polaritonic condensates, and neutron stars \cite{BerloffSvistunov02,Finne2003,KobayashiPRL2005,Tsubota08book,SALMAN2009,Tsatsos16,Salman2016,Seo17,Wheeler_2021}, with applications ranging from atomtronics to astrophysics.

-Quantum turbulence describes the complex, chaotic dynamics of interacting quantized vortices, which are topological defects.
-This definition is loose, and as we shall see, different criteria for its diagnosis have been put forward, including the scaling of the energy spectrum on the wavenumber, velocity autocorrelation functions, circulation statistics, etc. The situation is reminiscent of the use of various inequivalent definitions of quantum chaos, emphasizing complementary features brought out by a diversity of diagnostic tools (spectral statistics, semiclassical orbits, out-of-time order correlators, etc.) \cite{Nandy25}.
+The turbulent regime in quantum fluids describes the complex, chaotic dynamics of interacting quantized vortices, which are topological defects.
+This definition is loose, and as we shall see, different criteria for its diagnosis have been put forward, including the scaling of the energy spectrum on the wave number, velocity autocorrelation functions, circulation statistics, etc. The situation is reminiscent of the use of various inequivalent definitions of quantum chaos, emphasizing complementary features brought out by a diversity of diagnostic tools (spectral statistics, semiclassical orbits, out-of-time order correlators, etc.) \cite{Nandy25}.